Xcraft-Inc/xcraft-core-stones/README.md

  */
 class RegexType extends Type {
   constructor() {
-    super('regex');
+    // Define the name of the type in the base class
+    // It will be used in error messages super('regex');
   }

   /** @type {Type["check"]} */
   check(value, check) {
+    // See the `Check` class in `check.js`
+    // for other check methods
     check.instanceOf(value, RegExp);
   }
 }